 COURSE TITLE BIOSTATISTICS AND BIOINFORMATICS

-TOTAL HOURS 75/Semester
+TOTAL HOURS 75

 HOURS/WEEK 5

 SUBJECT CODE 21PCZO32

-COURSE TYPE CORE - VIII
+COURSE TYPE DSC-VIII

 CREDITS 4

 MARKS 100

-To acquire knowledge on the mathematical principles governing biological systems and statistical analysis of biological data and to know the various bioinformatics databases governing in day to day life.
+❖ To acquire knowledge on the mathematical principles governing biological systems and statistical analysis of biological data and to know the various bioinformatics databases governing in day to day life.

 CO.NO.
-COURSE OBJECTIVES CO-1 Understand the measures of central tendency.
+The learners will be able to CO-1 Understand the measures of central tendency.
 CO-2 Develop on the theoretical probability distribution.
 CO-3 Examine the different kinds of correlation methods.
 CO-4 Compare various databases in bioinformatics.
 CO-5 Modify the various bioinformatic tools.